Baandi

 Baandi (باندی) is a Pakistani television serial directed by Syed Ahmed Kamran and written by Asma Nabeel.
 It started to air from 9 September 2018 on Hum TV.
-It has Aiman Khan and Muneeb Butt in leads.
+Aiman Khan and Muneeb Butt, who became a real-life couple in November 2018, played the lead roles.

 Plot summary

-Set in the backdrop of the rural areas of Sindh, Bandi revolves around the daughter of a poor farmer, Meeru whose parents hired her as a maid for a rich family with the help of a woman in an attempt to save her from a rogue landlord of their village as her father is debtor of the landlord.
+Set in the backdrop of the rural areas of Sindh, Bandi revolves around the daughter of a poor farmer, Meeru whose parents sold her as a maid for a rich family with the help of a woman in an attempt to save her from a rogue landlord of their village as her father is debtor of the landlord.
 Meeru's life takes a turn when the owner's son, Wali Ali Khan who is a police man falls for her.